Kumar Gandharva: In popular culture

+The Rashtriya Kumar Gandharva Samman was established by the government of Madhya Pradesh in 1992 as an annual national honour presented to outstanding talent in the field of music.

 The last in the series of four movies in the Kabir Project by Shabnam Virmani features the life of Gandharva and his disciples, his career, and his journey into "Nirgun" singing.
 His song 'Sunta Hai' forms the title of the movie 'Koi Sunta Hai'.

 'Hans Akela' is a 78 minutes documentary on Kumar Gandharva made by Films Division of the Government of India, with interviews with various people – wife, friends, students.

 'Mukkam Vashi' is a book made on notes collected during a two-day workshop of the same name.
 It collected together the thoughts of Gandharva on the nature of music at a fundamental level.

 Legacy

 In September 2014, a postage stamp featuring Gandharva was released by India Post commemorating his contributions to Hindustani music.